-Tony Award nominees Laura Osnes (Rodgers and Hammerstein’s Cinderella, Anything Goes) and Tony Yazbeck (On the Town, Finding Neverland) make their Caramoor debut with an effervescent evening celebrating the music of George Gershwin.
-Osnes and Yazbeck love to “sing songs that make them happy,” ensuring that you too will be smiling along with Osnes’ soothing soprano and Yazbeck’s charismatic crooning.
+Tony Award nominees Laura Osnes (Rodgers and Hammerstein’s Cinderella, Anything Goes) and Tony Yazbeck (On the Town, Finding Neverland) make their Caramoor debut with an effervescent evening of song and dance featuring the music of George Gershwin.
+Osnes and Yazbeck love to “sing songs that make them happy,” ensuring that you too will be smiling along with Osnes’ soothing soprano and Yazbeck’s charismatic crooning (and hoofing!).

 Fred Lassen, piano & music director